catalinasmeureanu/terraform-getting-started/terraform-getting-started.md

 ```

-5. Check for any errors.
-If it ran successfully, provision the resource with the `apply` command.
+5. If the initialization is succesfull, provision the resource with the command `terraform apply`:

 ```shell
 $ terraform apply